AP24110011925/PNA_SMART-BRIDGE-INTERNSHIP-FINAL-PROJECT-SKILL-WALLET-/README.md

 Personalized Networking Assistant

+this is the full project

+only codes present in- https://github.com/batman-10-gothambat/smart_bridge_internship_final-project

 The Personalized Networking Assistant is an AI-powered web application that helps users generate smart, tailored conversation starters for professional or social networking events.
 It uses DistilBERT  for extracting themes from event descriptions and GPT-2 for generating context-aware conversation prompts.
 The platform also offers factchecking using Wikipedia APIs and allows users to log their conversation history and provide feedback on suggestions to improve personalization.